git/git.github.io/rev_news/drafts/edition-111.md

   Taylor Blau then reviewed the patch series and said it looked "very nice".
 Peff, alias Jeff King, also reviewed Beat's series and commented on the third patch.
-Looking at the tests that checked that invalid values were rejected, Peff wondered what would happen if values like "#1", "#12", "#1234" were passed.
+Looking at the tests that checked the rejection of invalid values, Peff wondered what would happen if values like "#1", "#12", "#1234" were passed.
 Junio replied to Peff that such values would be worth covering in the tests but doing that in a separate cleanup patch outside this series would be fine.